bitprj/devrel/IMC_WhyReact/blog.md

 For each example, I have embedded links to CodeSandBox so that you can play around with the code yourself and see it being rendered in the browser (highly encouraged!).
 Keep in mind that I designed these examples to demonstrate the basics.
 You can do **many more** fancy and creative things with React!

 1. <a href="https://codesandbox.io/s/react-hooks-usestate-j5iu3?file=/src/index.js">React class component</a>

+Components are the building blocks of React apps.
+Here's an example of a simple React class component that renders a sentence inside of a `div`.
+Click the title (next to "1.") to play with the code on CodeSandBox!

 ```js
 import React from "react";
 import ReactDOM from "react-dom";